David Gilmour: 2000s: Pink Floyd reunion and On an Island

-In December 2006, Gilmour released a tribute to Barrett, who died that year, in the form of his own version of Pink Floyd's first single "Arnold Layne".
-Recorded live at London's Royal Albert Hall, the single featured versions of the song performed by Wright and David Bowie.
-It reached the UK Top 20 singles chart at number nineteen.
+In December 2006, Gilmour released a tribute to Barrett, who died that year, in the form of his own version of Pink Floyd's first single, "Arnold Layne".
+Recorded live at London's Royal Albert Hall, it featured versions of the song performed by Wright and David Bowie.
+It reached number 19 on the UK Singles Chart.
+In early 2007, Gilmour reconvened his touring band and spent a week recording in a barn in his farm.
+Some of the recordings were released on his later solo albums.

 On 25 May 2009, Gilmour participated in a concert at the Union Chapel in Islington, London, with the Malian musicians Amadou & Mariam.
 The concert was part of the Hidden Gigs campaign against hidden homelessness, organised by the charity Crisis.
-On 4 July 2009, Gilmour joined his friend Jeff Beck onstage at the Royal Albert Hall.
+On 4 July, Gilmour joined his friend Jeff Beck onstage at the Royal Albert Hall, London.
 Gilmour and Beck traded solos on "Jerusalem" and closed the show with "Hi Ho Silver Lining".
-In August 2009, Gilmour released an online single, "Chicago – Change the World", to promote awareness of the plight of Gary McKinnon, who was accused of computer hacking.
-A re-titled cover of the Graham Nash song "Chicago", it featured MicKinon, Chrissie Hynde and Bob Geldof.
-It was produced by the long-time Pink Floyd collaborator Chris Thomas.
+In August 2009, Gilmour released an online single, "Chicago – Change the World", to promote awareness for Gary McKinnon, who was accused of computer hacking.
+A retitled cover of the Graham Nash song "Chicago", it featured MicKinon, Chrissie Hynde and Bob Geldof.
+It was produced by the longtime Pink Floyd collaborator Chris Thomas.

-2010s: reunion with Waters and Rattle that Lock
+2010s: Reunion with Waters and Rattle that Lock

 On 11 July 2010, Gilmour performed for the charity Hoping Foundation with Waters in Oxfordshire, England.
-The performance was presented by Jemima Goldsmith and Nigella Lawson, and according to onlookers, it seemed that Gilmour and Waters had ended their long-running feud, laughing and joking together along with their respective partners.
-Gilmour performed "Comfortably Numb" with Waters on 12 May 2011 at the O2, London and, with Nick Mason, played with the rest of the band on "Outside the Wall" at the conclusion of the show.
+According to onlookers, it seemed that Gilmour and Waters had ended their feud, laughing and joking with their partners.
+On 12 May 2011, Gilmour made a surprise performing appearance during "Comfortably Numb" with Waters at the O2, London and, with Nick Mason, played with the rest of the band on "Outside the Wall" at the conclusion of the show.

+That October, Gilmour released an album with the electronic duo the Orb, Metallic Spheres.
+Pitchfork wrote that Gilmour "sweeps in and out on guitar, dropping little shiver-inducing melodic runs like it's no big deal.
+Though his playing here meanders by design, Gilmour sounds neither lazy nor indulgent, more like a virtuoso who doesn't want to actually seem like he's sleepwalking through his performance."